 A premium cost charged in accordance with the time for which insurance is required, usually for periods ranging from one (1) week up to eight (8) months.

 This is a policy condition that gives an insurer the right to seek recovery for a loss that has been paid from an identified party who is at fault.

 This coverage provides protection against the standard 'Act' cover as well for damages caused to third party vehicles.

 Benefits payable under Personal Accident policies where disability is short-term, such as not being able to work as a result of the injury sustained in an accident.

 Theft insurance on business premises usually limits cover to incidents involving forcible or violent entry to, or exit from, the premises.
-A wider form of cover is available, known as Full Theft Cover, which waives this restriction and is available for certain trades with good loss ratio.
-Theft insurance is arranged only after the insurer assessed the facts in a proposal form or sometimes in addition a Theft Survey is conducted.
+A wider form of cover is available, known as Full Theft Cover, which waives this restriction and is available for certain trades with a good loss ratio.
+Theft insurance is arranged only after the insurer assesses the facts in a proposal form or sometimes in addition, a Theft Survey is conducted.

 Claims are much more easily and satisfactorily handled if you have valuations.
-With buildings, of course, you have to look at rebuilding costs rather than market value and the use of professional valuer to keep valuations up to date.
+With buildings, of course, you have to look at rebuilding costs rather than market value, and the use of a professional valuer to keep valuations up to date.

 VALUED OR AGREED VALUE POLICY

-In the case of Health Insurance, this refers to the period of time specified in the policy which must be allowed to elapse before benefits would become payable by the insurance company.
+In the case of Health Insurance, this refers to the period of time specified in the policy that must be allowed to elapse before benefits become payable by the insurance company.

 Unit 303 Block A, Pusat Dagangan Phileo Damansara II.